 Department of Revenue is not responsible for a lost payment if you enter the wrong account information or mailing address.
-If this section is not completed, a check will be sent to the mailing address you provided in Section A. Make sure your mailing address is correct in Section A (Your information, page 1).
+If this section is not completed, a check will be sent to the mailing address you provided in Section A. If the direct deposit is rejected by the bank, a check will be mailed to the mailing address you provided in Section A. Make sure your mailing address is correct in Section A (Your information, page 1).